civicrm/civicrm-core/ext/afform/docs/philosophy.md

 This is *not* an argument for maximal customization or maximal decentralization.
 As participants in an ecosystem, we must still communicate and exercise judgment about the best way to approach each problem.
 But there are legitimate instances for each workflow; given that each will be sought, we want them to be safe and somewhat consistent.

+The aims are *not* achieved by developing every feature in-house.
+Rather, this is conceived as an effort to use existing tools/frameworks while relaxing workflows.

 What distinguishes `afform` from the original form architecture (Civi's combination of HTML_Quickform, Smarty and Profiles)?
 Each of those workflows has been given some consideration upfront with the aim of providing a *consistent,